Integrate Customer Profiles with Other Services

 Link to section

-The following steps show how to link a customer to a new order and search orders using a customer ID:
+The following steps show how to link a customer to a new order:

-2. Call CreateOrder to create an order with a customer ID, as shown in the following example request:
+2. Call CreateOrder and provide the customer ID, as shown in the following example request that creates a simple order:

 Create order